Sergei Parajanov: Imprisonment, career hiatus, and other artistic ambitions

-Since the early 1960s, Parajanov increasingly became the subject of attention by the KGB, for a variety of political activities related to his affinity towards Ukrainian nationalism.
+Since the early 1960s, Parajanov had increasingly become the subject of attention by the KGB, for a variety of political activities related to his affinity towards Ukrainian nationalism.
 He was an active protester following the 1965–1966 Ukrainian purge.
-In 1969 a report by the Committee for State Security to the Central Committee of the Ukrainian Communist party indicated their belief that Parajanov is a negative influence on his younger colleagues, as well as a key purveyor of ideologically harmful opinion.
+In 1969, a report by the Committee for State Security to the Central Committee of the Ukrainian Communist party indicated their belief that Parajanov was a negative influence on his younger colleagues, as well as a key purveyor of ideologically harmful opinion.
 He was also deemed as someone with a desire to defect if he were to travel abroad.

-In December 1973, he was arrested in Kyiv, and was accused of homosexuality, sodomy, and propagation of pornography.
+In December 1973, Parajanov was arrested in Kiev and was accused of homosexuality, sodomy, and propagation of pornography.
 He was sentenced to five years in a hard labour camp.
-Three days before Parajanov was due to be sentenced, his friend Andrei Tarkovsky wrote a letter to the Central Committee of the Communist Party of Ukraine, asserting that "In the last ten years Sergei Parajanov has made only two films: Shadows of Our Forgotten Ancestors and The Colour of Pomegranates.
+Three days before Parajanov was due to be sentenced, Tarkovsky wrote a letter to the Central Committee, asserting that "In the last ten years Sergei Parajanov has made only two films: Shadows of Our Forgotten Ancestors and The Colour of Pomegranates.
 They have influenced cinema first in Ukraine, second in this country as a whole, and third in the world at large.
 Artistically, there are few people in the entire world who could replace Parajanov.
 He is guilty – guilty of his solitude.
 We are guilty of not thinking of him daily and of failing to discover the significance of a master."
 An eclectic group of artists, actors, filmmakers and activists protested on behalf of Parajanov, calling for his immediate release.
-Among them were Robert De Niro, Francis Ford Coppola, Martin Scorsese, Leonid Gaidai, Eldar Ryazanov, Yves Saint Laurent, Marcello Mastroianni, Françoise Sagan, Heinrich Böll, Louis Aragon, Jean-Luc Godard, François Truffaut, Luis Buñuel, Federico Fellini, Ingmar Bergman, Pier Paolo Pasolini, Roberto Rossellini, Luchino Visconti, Michelangelo Antonioni, Mikhail Vartanov, and Andrei Tarkovsky.
+Among them were Tarkovsky, Pasolini, Robert De Niro, Francis Ford Coppola, Martin Scorsese, Leonid Gaidai, Eldar Ryazanov, Yves Saint Laurent, Marcello Mastroianni, Françoise Sagan, Heinrich Böll, Louis Aragon, Jean-Luc Godard, François Truffaut, Luis Buñuel, Federico Fellini, Ingmar Bergman, Roberto Rossellini, Luchino Visconti, Michelangelo Antonioni, and Mikhail Vartanov.

+Because of his homosexuality, he had very low status among the inmates, and was beaten.
+Nevertheless, he soon gained respect from others:

+As word got around the camp, one of the counts in that very indictment allegedly read: "Film director Sergei Parajanov raped a member of the Communist Party."
+A distinguished delegation of influential inmates paid Parajanov a visit and offered him assurances of their deep respect, phrased as follows: "We only ever screwed the commies with words — but you did it for real!"
+Inspired by this recognition, Parajanov soon turned this into a whole epic: he claimed that he'd spent his entire life taking revenge on the Bolsheviks and had personally raped three hundred members of the Communist Party.

-Parajanov served four years out of his five-year sentence, and later credited his early release to the efforts made by the French Surrealist poet and novelist Louis Aragon, Aragon's wife Elsa Triolet, and the American writer John Updike.
-His early release was authorized by Leonid Brezhnev, General Secretary of the Communist Party of the Soviet Union, presumably as a result of Brezhnev's meeting with Aragon and Triolet at the Bolshoi Theatre in Moscow.
+Parajanov served four years out of his five-year sentence, and later credited his early release to the efforts made by Aragon, Elsa Triolet, and John Updike.
+Parajanov's early release was authorized by Soviet leader Leonid Brezhnev, presumably as a result of the latter's meeting with Aragon and Triolet at the Bolshoi Theatre in Moscow.
 When asked by Brezhnev if he could be of any assistance, Aragon requested the release of Parajanov, which was finalized by December 1977.